UniversalDependencies/docs/_bor/index.md

 ### Voice

-Whily the active voice is unmarked, the passive voice is marked by -_dy_
+While the active voice is unmarked, the passive voice is marked by -_dy_

 ```
 Makydyre